About the Ella Baker Center

 - For more information read our About Us page

-- For Analysis, Inspiration and Action please visit our widely read blog Ella's Voice
+- For analysis, inspiration, and action please visit our blog, Ella's Voice

-The Ella Baker Center is home to more than 25 human rights activists working to promote creative solutions to some of our communities' most pressing problems.
+The Ella Baker Center staff are all human rights activists working to promote creative solutions to some of our communities' most pressing problems.
 Our staff provide a grounded voice on various issue areas including:

 - Juvenile justice and prison reform